Can Sleeprate help me?

 The time the alarm clock is set and indicates the scheduled wake-up time.

 The percentage of light sleep between falling asleep and waking up.

 The reported nap time during the preceding day.

 A measure of the overall stress tracked during your nighttime recording.
 Available only for wearables with instantaneous heart rate.
 This is an individually determined score that may change, with higher values indicating higher stress.

-The percentage of REM sleep between failing asleep and waking up times.
+The percentage of REM sleep between falling asleep and waking up times.

 The Assessment runs over the first 7 consecutive days of the program, includes a few questionnaires and as many as possible nights tracked, but not less than 3.
-It allows for gathering sufficient data to detect your sleep deficiencies, their causes and ways to start building a personalized program to improve your sleep.
+It allows for gathering sufficient data to detect your sleep deficiencies, understand their causes and design ways to start building a personalized sleep-improving program.

 The average hourly number of brief and unnoticed intrusions of wakefulness into sleep.